People always ask me: what do vegetarians eat in Spain?

 That’s not patatas bravas.

-16. Pimientos de Padrón (Padrón Peppers, Vegan-Friendly)
+16. Pimientos de Padrón (Padrón Peppers) — Vegan

-Pimientos de Padrón are small, bittersweet peppers.
+Pimientos de Padrón are small, bittersweet green peppers.
 But be careful!
 One in a hundred is super spicy, making every dish a game of Russian roulette.

 The peppers are deep-fried in olive oil and served hot and whole with big flakes of rock salt.
 Try them and you’ll see why it’s one of the best vegetarian tapas recipes around!

-17. Paella de Verduras (Vegetable Paella)
+17. Paella de Verduras (Vegetable Paella) — Vegan

 Thinking you couldn’t try the most Spanish dish of all?
 Think again!